 Turn off Group notifications -when you join a group, go to the group settings and make sure you opt out of getting an email notification every time a member blows their nose.
 You can do this when you join the group or later from your main profile page (click on the individual group then click ‘More’ which is the last one of the top tabs, then select ‘Group Settings’).

 Use a different email address for notifications -you might not bother with this one but I personally have a separate email address for LinkedIn connect requests and group notifications.
 I don’t want those “hey look what so-and-so is up to” emails clogging up my business inbox so I have a Hotmail address just for newsletters and other social media updates.
 You can change this in the general settings or in the individual group settings as outlined above.

 Although it looks like I’ve covered a lot in this post this is actually just a basic outline on how to write a LinkedIn profile with a couple of extras thrown in.
 I haven’t discussed how to find more work, clients or contracts, how to analyse and use groups, how to research prospects, how to get news updates, how to hide yourself when you search, or anything about LinkedIn Company pages.
 But I think this is enough for now – follow the tips above and at least you’ll be off to a good start!

-I wrote a ten page, step by step guide on how to use LinkedIn to get new business which outlines the method I use to find new clients for my other line of work – it’s actually so successful that I don’t use any other method to find new clients as this works every single time I use it.
+I’ve written an eight-page guide on how to use LinkedIn to get new business which outlines the method I use to find new Virtual Assistant clients.
+It’s actually so successful I don’t use any other method as this works every single time.